andrewkern/pdf2pdf/README.md

 `bash pdf2pdf.sh *`

 ## Output
-Each listed pdf file will be converted to a pdf with the same name as the original.
+Each listed pdf file will be converted to a lower-resolution pdf saved as "<RandomNumber>.pdf" in the current working directory.